About this notice

 12. Changes to this privacy notice

 Any changes we make to our privacy notice in the future will be posted on this page and, where appropriate, notified to you by e-mail or otherwise.
 Please check back frequently to see any updates or changes to our privacy notice.
+This privacy and cookies notice may be translated into languages other than English.
+In the event of any conflict in interpretation (in a legal sense) between translated versions of this notice, the English language version shall prevail.

 13. Information about us